 A few years ago MATLAB introduced a Just-In-Time (JIT) accelerator under the hood.
 Because the JIT acceleration runs behind the scenes, it is easy to miss (in fact, MathWorks seems to intentionally hide it so that users do not change their coding style, probably because the JIT accelerator is changed regularly).
 I just wanted to briefly mention what a JIT accelerator is and what it does in MATLAB.

 I often have a hard time understanding the terminology in machine learning, even after almost three years in the field.
 For example, what is a Deep Belief Network?
 I attended a whole summer school on Deep Learning, but I’m still not quite sure.
 I decided to take a leap of faith and assume this is not just because the Deep Belief Networks in my brain are not functioning properly (although I am sure this is a factor).
 So, I created a Machine Learning Glossary to try to define some of these terms.
 The glossary can be found here.
 I have tried to write in an unpretentious style, defining things systematically and leaving no “exercises to the reader”.
 I also have … Read More

 This is a continuation of my last post about data compression and machine learning.
 In this post, I will start to address the question: Does “good” compression generally lead to “good” unsupervised learning?
 To answer this question, we need to start with another question: What is a “good” compression algorithm?

 Data compression and unsupervised learning are two concepts whose relationship is perhaps underappreciated.
 Compression and unsupervised learning are both about finding patterns in data — but, does the similarity go any further?
 I argue that it does.

+At ICML last year, Kiri Wagstaff (KW) delivered a plenary talk and accompanying paper entitled “Machine Learning that Matters.”
+KW, a researcher at the NASA Jet Propulsion Laboratory (JPL), draws attention to a number of very serious issues in the field but draws conclusions that differ from my own.
 KW criticizes existing benchmark data sets such as the UCI data sets or the MNIST handwritten digit data set for being irrelevant or obsolete.
 I certainly agree that being state-of-the-art on MNIST is not necessarily important (see my last post for more discussion on the need carefully craft competitions based on benchmark data sets).